 With regard to bats, it is worth noting that the first-year monitoring report for the Vasco Winds project (Brown et al. 2013), erroneously reported overall bat mortality rates.
 Table 10 in Brown et al. (2013) reported adjusted mortality rates for bats in several ways, including using "national means" or "national averages" and several onsite trials with different size classes.
 As reported in that first-year monitoring report, the highest mortality rate was reported as 1.679 bats/MW/year considering the overall detection, otherwise known as the "big D" adjustment method.
 The PEIR used this mortality rate and an additional mortality rate from a nearby wind resource area to calculate the range of estimated bat fatalities for the Program alternatives and the specific projects.
 By the time the final report was prepared addressing all 3 monitoring years (Brown et al. 2016), a mortality rate of 1.679 bats/MW/year was reported in Table 30 for year one considering national averages.
 However, the average mortality rate for 3 years using the "D" adjustment was actually 3.207 bats/MW/year.
 Consequently, the estimates of bat fatalities described in the PEIR used the incorrect mortality rates for the estimates.
-For this analysis, the corrected mortality rates from the final Vasco Winds report were used (a 3-year average of 3.207 bats/MW/year).
+For this analysis, the corrected mortality rates from the final Vasco Winds report were used (a 3-year average of 3.207 bats/MW/year).) used a slightly different methodology to calculate bat fatalities than was used in their final monitoring report (Brown et al 2016); the former estimates were used in the PEIR, and the latter in this analysis.
 The recent monitoring reports for Golden Hills (H. T. Harvey & Associates 2018a, 2018b) provide additional information regarding bat mortality rates following repowering.
 The monitoring results documented the majority of fatalities as Mexican free-tailed bats and hoary bats; however, several other species were affected to a much lesser degree.
 It is also worth noting that the Golden Hills fatality monitoring results for the first 2 years represent the first use of scent-detection dogs for an extended period to conduct fatality searches in the APWRA (H. T. Harvey & Associates 2018a:xii; Smallwood et al. 20181).
 The authors of the studies note that the use of scent detection dogs, as well as shorter search intervals, "clearly resulted in our detecting far greater numbers of bat fatalities than previously reported in the APWRA; however, similar estimates of per MW fatality rates in this study and the post-repowering Vasco Winds study suggest that repowering with larger, taller turbines also may have contributed to a higher fatality rate for bats" (H. T. Harvey & Associates 2018a:xiii).
 Additional discussion of potential biases resulting from comparisons of this and other studies are presented later in this analysis.